Tapping the Next Generation of School Principals

 Guide them in cultivating their own vision of what a school can be

-Many aspiring school leaders consider becoming a principal because they want to make an impact at a higher level.
+Many aspiring school leaders consider becoming a school principal because they want to make an impact at a higher level.
 They’ve seen incredible transformations with students in their classrooms, and they want to amplify what they did for 30 kids to 500.
 Executing on that impact begins with a solid school vision.

 Many aspiring school leaders consider becoming a principal because they want to make an impact at a higher level.
 They’ve seen incredible transformations with students in their classrooms, and they want to amplify what they did for 30 kids to 500.